top of page

 PigAmounts.png

-Bulk meat purchases, along with non-bulk items, purchased from Pure Farms are always vacuum sealed, ensuring longer life in the freezer (up to a year), and essentially deleting the risk of freezer burn.
+Bulk meat purchases, along with non-bulk items, that are purchased from Pure Farms are always vacuum sealed, ensuring longer life in the freezer (up to a year), and essentially eliminating the risk of freezer burn.
 All cuts from Cool Springs are labeled with the cut name, ensuring you can always find what you're looking for in your freezer.

-Make sure to do some research (or ask us any question) on what your favorite cuts are and make sure to select them when choosing your cuts.
+Make sure to give us a call with any questions you may have while you're fillling out your cut sheet so we can ensure you're getting your favorite cuts.
 Anything you don't choose gets put into your ground beef (except organs, unless told otherwise).

 Beef shares purchased from Cool Springs are always slaughtered and processed under USDA Inspection, ensuring the safety and legality of the meat.

 Buying meat in bulk can be a fantastic way to save money, grants access to high quality cuts of meat, and ensures a steady supply for all of your meals.
-Planning head for storage and customization will the process smooth and rewarding, for both us and your family!
+Planning ahead for storage and customization will make the process smooth and rewarding, for both us and your family!

 bottom of page